BNdiema/alx_be_shell/shell_permissions/README.md

-*1-who_am_i* script that prints effective username *4-empty* script that creates an empty file *5-execute* script that adds exexute permission to the owner *6-multiple_permissions script that adds execute permission to the owner and the group owner, and read permission to other users file hello.
+*1-who_am_i* script that prints effective username *4-empty* script that creates an empty file *5-execute* script that adds exexute permission to the owner *6-multiple_permissions* script that adds execute permission to the owner and the group owner, and read permission to other users file hello.
+*9-John_Doe* script that sets the mode of file hello to -rwxr-x-wx